Blevs/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stand for Document Object Model.
+It is a representation of a webstite's HTML as JavaScript Objects.
+This enables us to interact with and modify a website's content and structure using JavaScript.

 2. What is an event?

+An event is a DOM feature that triggers on a wide range of factors to notify that a change has taken place.

 3. What is an event listener?

+An event listener is a feature that allows us to program responses that are dispatched when a specific event is triggered.

 4. Why would we convert a NodeList into an Array?

+While NodeList is an array-like data structure, it lacks many of the member functions that Array has.
+If we wanted to use '.map', for example, we would need to convert to an Array.

 5. What is a component?

+A component is a set of JavaScript and CSS that, in combination with HTML, provide a reusable feature set.

 ### Git Set up